asavinov/prosto/README.md

 An operation in Prosto provides a general logic of data processing and it does not do anything by itself.
 An operation needs additional parameters which specify what exactly has to be done with the data.
 Below we describe parameters which are common to almost all operation types.

-Data elements and operations.
-It is important to understand that data elements and operations are different types of objects and they managed separately.
+* Data elements and operations.
+It is important to understand that data elements and operations are different types of objects and they are managed separately in `Prosto`.
 We can create, update and delete them separately.
 Yet, for simplicity, Prosto provides functions which create an operation along with the corresponding new data element.
 For example, we call the `calculate` function then it will define one column and one operation.
 A new data element and a new operation are described by different parameters of the function.

-Data element definition.
+* Data element definition.
 First two parameters of an operation define a data element.
 If it is a column operation like `link` then it defines a new column using its `name` and (existing) `table`.
 If it is a table operation like `project` then it is its `table_name` and a list of `attributes`.
 The rest of the operation parameters define an operation.

-Function.
+* Function.
 Most operations have a `func` argument which provides a user-defined function (UDF).
 This function "knows" what to do with the data.
 There are two types of functions: (i) functions which are called in an internal loop and take/return data values, (ii) functions which are called only once and take/return collections of values (columns or tables).
 For each operation it is specified which kind of UDF it uses.

-Data.
+* Data.
 Here we can specify what data has to be processed by the operation (and the corresponding UDF).
 For many column operations, it is a list of `columns` of the input table.
 It is assumed that only these columns have to be processed.
 For many table operations, it is a list of `tables`.

-Model.
+* Model.
 This argument of an operation is intended for providing additional parameter for data processing.
 The model object is passed to UDF which has to know how to use it.
 It can be as simple as one value and as complex as a trained data mining model.
 It can be a tuple, dictionary or an arbitrary Python object.
 A tuple will be unpacked in a list of positional arguments of UDF.
 A dictionary will be unpacked into a list of keyword arguments.
 An object will be passed as one positional argument.

 ## Column operations

 ### Compute column

-TBD
+A `compute` column is intended for computing a new column based the values in other columns in the same row.
+It is defined via a Python user-defined function which gets several input columns and returns one output column which is then added to the table.

 ### Calculate column (instead of map operation)